Hypergraph Neural Sheaf Diffusion: A Symmetric Simplicial Set Framework for Higher-Order Learning: Numerical experiments

 \subsubsection{Dataset}

 In our experiments, we utilized five real-world datasets.
-The Cora and Citeseer datasets are citation networks, while the Cora CA and DBLP CA datasets are co-authorship networks~\cite{yadati2019hypergcn}.
-Citation datasets capture relationships between scientific publications based on citation patterns, where hypervertices represent individual papers and hyperedges link groups of papers that are co-cited by another publication.
+The Cora and Citeseer datasets are citation networks, while the Cora-CA and DBLP-CA datasets are co-authorship networks~\cite{yadati2019hypergcn}.
+Citation datasets capture relationships between scientific publications based on citation patterns, where nodes represent individual papers and hyperedges link groups of papers that are co-cited by another publication.
 Similarly, the co-authorship datasets reflect relationships between papers based on shared authorship.
-Here, hypervertices represent individual papers, and hyperedges connect papers authored by the same researcher(s).
+Here, nodes represent individual papers, and hyperedges connect papers authored by the same researcher(s).
+Citation datasets form small hyperedges, with average sizes around 3 and maximum sizes limited to 5–26, resulting in shallow and less informative group contexts.
+In contrast, co-authorship datasets have larger hyperedges, averaging 4–5 nodes and reaching up to 43 or even 202, providing richer and broader relational information.
 Additionally, we used the Senate datasets~\cite{fowler2006legislative}, which represent legislative cosponsorship networks within the United States Congress.
 These datasets model the relationships between legislators and the bills they sponsor or cosponsor.
-In this case, hypervertices represent individual senators, while hyperedges denote legislative bills that link sponsors to their cosponsors.
-Each hypervertex contains attributes indicating the legislator's political party affiliation.
+In this case, nodes represent individual senators, while hyperedges denote legislative bills that link sponsors to their cosponsors.
+Each node contains attributes indicating the legislator's political party affiliation.
 Detailed characteristics of each dataset are summarized in~\autoref{tab:datasets}.